 Visibility is a key factor on the road.
 Your brake lights should always be functioning and serve as a visual guide to other drivers.
 Drivers behind you cannot know to slow down unless they see your brake lights.
 Working headlights should also be bright enough for you to see the road at night.
 This can help you avoid potholes, look out for pedestrians and bicyclists, and observe road signs (i.e. stop signs, speed limit, etc.)

-Below is our suggested top ten checklist of maintenance tasks you should be doing this New Year.
+Below is our suggested top ten checklist of maintenance tasks you should be doing.
 Remember, the intervals at which your oil and fluids need to be changed may differ based on your vehicle.
 Consult your owner’s manual or mechanic for more information, a good maintenance checklist will vary depending on the vehicle.
 We also recommend becoming familiar with the intervals at which your tires need to be rotated

 - Have your oil changed regularly.

 - Have fluids checked regularly including; wiper fluid, transmission fluid, radiator fluid, etc.

 - Purchase a tire pressure gauge and check your tire pressure regularly.
 Most gas stations will provide air if you need more pressure.